InduwaraSMPN/guidia-web/src/docs/ColorSystem.md

 - Use `bg-background` for page backgrounds
 - Use `bg-card` for cards, modals, and other UI containers
 - Use `bg-brand` for primary buttons and important UI elements
-- Use `bg-teal` for secondary actions
+- Use `bg-gray` for secondary actions and subtle UI elements

 ### Borders